ChemicalDevelopment/kscript.org/build.md

 Cade Brown <brown.cade@gmail.com>
 ```

 That script should print out what elements were found on your installation.
-To see options, run with `-h` (output may differ slightly):
+To see configuration options, run with `-h` (output may differ slightly):

 ```shell
 $ ./configure -h